 Herbatint Moringa Repair Conditioner Ingredients: Aqua (Water/Eau), *Aloe Barbadensis Leaf Extract (Aloe Vera/Aloès), *Olea Europaea Fruit Extract (Olive), Cetearyl Alcohol, Glycerin, Cetearyl Glucoside, *Butyrospermum Parkii Butter (Shea Karité), *Triticum Vulgare Germ Oil (Wheat/Blé), Octyldodecanol, *Rosmarinus Officinalis Leaf Extract (Rosemary/Romarin) *Lavandula Angustifolia Flower Extract (Lavender/Lavande), Moringa Pterygosperma Seed Extract (Moringa), Sodium Benzoate, Sodium Dehydroacetate, Algim, Parfum, Citric Acid, Maltodextrin, Limonene.

-6 out of 8 people would recommend this product15/05/2020, By MaxIf you are not somewhat blonde already, this product won't make you go 'platinum'.
+8 out of 10 people would recommend this product25/11/2020, By Shanonso my sponge had these funny shapes, which actually work well when cleaning dishes. but a great reusable find!
+Very tough as well.11/11/2020, By WendyPerfect colour for me15/05/2020, By MaxIf you are not somewhat blonde already, this product won't make you go 'platinum'.
 I would recommend mixing it with some Swedish Blonde 10C (to neutralize the yellow gold colour) for a nice natural looking light blonde.
 If you want golden/strawberry blonde mix 10N with 9N honeyblonde.08/05/2020, By Mianot bad11/04/2019, By MaxineMy hair is brownish blond and my hair is now a light brown /strawberry blond...
 Witll be toning with blue coloring and purple shampoo to stop the orange tone although I have had some compliments on the color.
 Would so show a Pic if there was an option...28/01/2019, By SineadI'm a natural blonde and tried out this product which left my darker roots orange but the bottom of my hair a gorgeous blonde.
 Definitely not platinum but I would only recommend if your hair is already blonde.23/11/2018, By RoxyLove it!31/08/2018, By RozanneVery soft on the hair.
 I have dark brown hair, so the colour came out light copper/strawberry blond colour but blended in very well with my highlights, actually like the colour a lot.
 It is a very natural look, could get it lighter with gentian violet added to my shampoo and conditioner.
 I'm sure with the next dye it will be lighter, very excited!!09/03/2016, By NickyFirstly, going platinum is a long process if you are not already blonde.
 Secondly, if you are looking for an ash blonde color, go for the 10C (yes 10C), Swedish blonde.
 (You will see that it is often sold out...)
 Herbatint is a range of gentle dyes, so with the blondes you only ever go about 2 shades lighter.
 I added strong hydrogen peroxide (30 vol) which sort of defeats the purpose somewhat, and I still had orange-yellow hair after two applications to my dark blonde/light brown.
 To counteract this you could try adding in some of the violet hair colour (at http://www.faithful-to-nature.co.za/Herbatint-Hair-Colours-Flash-Fashion-Violet-p-1576.html).
 What I do is add blue food colouring to my biotin shampoo and gentian violet to my chamomile conditioner.
 But like I said, avoid expecting immediate results.
 Add strong chamomile tea rinses, argan oil, jojoba oil, and coconut oil masks to your hair care routine.21/12/2015, By SonjaThe result was a copper orange still after 3 applications the copper look only went a little lighter.
 My natural hair colour was dark blond (not dyed) with blond highlights.
 The highlights look great but the rest will need a trip to the hairdresser.
 Lucky my hair is short.

 Faithful to Nature is an online retail store, specialising in a wide selection of natural supplements, vitamins, superfoods and health-related products.
 Our green team is all about helping you unlock your full potential to live a healthy life; however we are not medical professionals.
 Please do consult your health care practitioner when seeking medical advice.
 Some products may be manufactured in a factory that also produce gluten, nuts and dairy products.